Mental Health Facilities Monongalia County, WV

 Chestnut Ridge Center West Virginia University Hospital

-Chestnut Ridge Center West Virginia University Hospital is a mental health facility in Monongalia County, WV, located at 930 Chestnut Ridge Road, 26505.
+Chestnut Ridge Center West Virginia University Hospital is one of mental health facilities in Monongalia County, West Virginia, located at 930 Chestnut Ridge Road, 26505 zip code.
 Chestnut Ridge Center West Virginia University Hospital provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Chestnut Ridge Center West Virginia University Hospital provides behavior modification, trauma therapy and activity therapy to children / adolescents, seniors 65 or older and young adults.
+Chestnut Ridge Center West Virginia University Hospital provides cognitive behavioral therapy, couples/family therapy and electroconvulsive therapy to children / adolescents, seniors 65 or older and young adults.
 Chestnut Ridge Center West Virginia University Hospital also supports seniors or older adults and people with serious mental illness.
-Some other services available at Chestnut Ridge Center West Virginia University Hospital include suicide prevention services, family psychoeducation and assertive community treatment.
+Additional services provided at Chestnut Ridge Center West Virginia University Hospital include suicide prevention services, education services and assertive community treatment.

 Frequently Asked Questions About Mental Health Treatment in Monongalia County, WV